-Use it to assist with Nudge design by analysing the current state and combining it with the EAST Framework.
+Use it to identify points of friction and potential Activation Energy, and assist with Nudge design by analysing the current state and combining it with the EAST Framework.
 Also, when designing memorable and impactful experiences, you should consider combining Journey Mapping with the Peak-End Heuristic.

 - Identify goals and scope.

 Consider what customer goal and the associated journey you wish to explore.
 Consider whether you want to explore the current state or outline a proposed future state solution.
 Ideally, identify a single clear goal that will define the journey.
 This will inherently define the length of the journey map.